 Lynn remembered: “When we got the call about Morgan’s biological sibling being born our feelings spanned from overwhelmed, excited, and not being able to process.
 We learned about the baby when he was already one month old, so we didn’t have much time to digest the information.
 I remember saying, “I can’t believe Morgan has a brother.”
 Rob and I had just assumed that Morgan was going to be an only child.
 Although we did want other children, we were both okay with raising one.
 We were lucky to adopt Morgan.
 We never, in a million years, would have thought that this would have happened.
 I wasn’t working, so we didn’t know how we could afford the adoption fees, let alone all the extra expenses that went along with raising another child.
 We had no money saved.
 We were still paying off the loan for Morgan’s adoption, and didn’t think it was feasible.
 We couldn’t escape the feeling that we couldn’t let them live separately though.
 Yet how on earth would we come up with that kind of money literally overnight?
 We decided we would compare loans to see if it would be at all possible to pay two back at once.
 But then, after speaking with the agency, a lot of our anxieties were soothed.
 Placing siblings together is regarded highly and a payment plan was discussed.
 The experience taught us what the true meaning of family is as our family members offered to lend us as much as we needed to adopt again.
 Ultimately, it wasn’t hard to decide to adopt Aiden.
 That part was easy.
 If there was a way, we were going to try to find it.”

 Karen responded: “At the initial phone call from Adoption STAR, we were surprised and shocked.
 It was not something we had ever thought would happen.
 Our first reaction was “how can we do this again so soon and where do we get the finances, if we decide to adopt this baby?”
 Then we both thought “how do you say no?”
 After much talking and praying, the decision was made to move forward with this placement.
+We knew that we would still have to think about finances, so a friend of ours told us that we may want to look at a TRX Wallet for Bitcoin and other digital currencies so we could build up some money, it was, and is, always a thought.
 It took a while to sink in that we were going to bring home another baby.
 It just didn’t seem possible.
 We had mixed emotions.
 We were excited, happy, nervous, (even though this would be baby number 3), and a little scared.
 We wondered how our other two children would adjust and how we would adjust.
 We had to do our home study update paperwork over again in a short period of time.
 It didn’t feel real this time until Justin was placed into our arms.
 I must admit that it took a while for all of us to adjust to our newest addition.
-We talked about the baby with our 10 year old so he would be prepared as best as possible.
-Our 18 month old didn’t understand what was going on.
+We talked about the baby with our 10-year-old so he would be prepared as best as possible.
+Our 18-month-old didn’t understand what was going on.
 He was not real happy about this tiny intrusion on his life.
 We allowed him to touch the baby and sit next to us whenever he wanted to.
 When he was ready to hold the baby, we allowed him to do just that (with our assistance, of course).
 Our 10 year old was allowed private time in his room when he needed to get away from the ‘babies.”
 Although, he has been asked to help out a lot and usually does so happily (keeping him involved is so important, he did feel a little displaced this time, just like the last time; although he got over it much quicker.
 We continued to inform him how much he is loved by both of us.
 The best advice we could give anyone is to communicate with each other, family, friends, and Adoption STAR about your feelings and emotions.”

 L told me via telephone: “Finding out our daughter’s birth mother was pregnant again was a shock to say the least.
 Our daughter was turning two in a closed adoption.
 We felt so blessed to have a son by birth and a daughter by adoption that we were afraid to tempt fate.
 We also had so much else going on that we felt we had to say no. At first we brainstormed who in our family may want to adopt our daughter’s half sibling, but that became too painful for me as I did not want to see that child as a family member only to question whether or not I should have made a different decision.
 We want to know the new family and keep in touch for the children’s benefit.
 I feel blessed everyday for our children and know that the decision we made was in the best interest of our family.”